 Add and Remove Members from Local Group

 - Double click “You” in the detail pane of Computer Management.
 The Properties dialog box will appear.
-The user2 and user4 will appear in Members box.
+The user2 and user4 will appear in the Members box.

 - Click Add to add a member to the group.
 The select users or groups dialog box will appear.